What is Digital PR? The definition...

 Digital PR is a promotional tactic used by marketers to increase a brands online presence.
 It is a measurable and tangible strategy to driving brand awareness, traffic to a website, links which boost organic rankings, sales, social following and engagement.

-Digital PR isn't a part of SEO.
-It is a part of marketing.
 Content marketers use digital PR to get their content seen by millions, marketers use digital PR to get their products in front of a direct audience, founders use digital PR to create hype around their launch and be positioned as an expert, video creators use digital PR to drive views and build authority.

 It is a widely used tactic, which involves applying the principles of traditional PR to promoting content/stories/brands/products online.
 It is used as a way of staying ahead and standing out.